komisarczykb/zr7/README.md

    identified upstream — either as a logged-in account or, for guest checkout, via one-time customer details.
 The request carries that identity as an opaque `customerRef`, which this service does not verify and uses only to enforce the one-redemption- per-customer rule.
+9. **Flyway-managed schema with least-privilege DB users** - Schema changes are versioned and applied by Flyway using a dedicated DDL-capable user (`coupon_db_owner`), while the runtime application connects as `coupon_user`, which holds only the DML grants it needs (`SELECT/INSERT/UPDATE` on `coupon`, `SELECT/INSERT` on `coupon_usage`, plus sequence usage).
+Hibernate's `ddl-auto` is `none`, so the app never alters the schema at runtime - schema evolution happens only through reviewed, ordered migrations.
+This separates who can change the structure from who can touch the data, and keeps the runtime surface minimal
+    - My general assumption is that DB schema is managed by other team/user than the one used by app, therefore separation of permissions;

 ## Discarded ideas